aerogear/offix/docs/datastore/ref-getting-started.md

 ## Schema Upgrades

-DataStore creates a table on the device for each model.
+The DataStore creates a table on the device for each model.
 When you push a new version of your app with models added, replaced or removed, the tables for the new models won't be created on the client device and the unused tables(for removed models) won't be deleted.

-To make DataStore acknowledge these changes, you need to increment the schema version.
+To make the DataStore acknowledge these changes, you need to increment the schema version.

 Using our sample app, suppose we add a `SubTask` model, we need to increment the schema version to trigger the creation of the "user_SubTask" table on the client device.

-The `DataStore` constructor takes a schema version parameter(defaults to 1).
+The `DataStore` constructor takes a schema version parameter (defaults to 1).

 ```typescript
 const dataStore = new DataStore({